-- 2. Weekly day off system - Weekly one day off or weekly one and a half day off a.
-Weekly one day off refers to a system where employees have weekly one day off (for example, every Sunday is off). - b.
-Weekly one and a half day off refers to a system where employees have weekly one day off and almost half day off (for example, Sunday is off and Saturday afternoon is off every week). - $\left(2\right)$ .
-Some type of weekly two days off - a.
-Perfect weekly two days off refers to a system where employees have weekly two days off. - b.
-System where employees have less than two days off every week refers to a system weekly two days off three times a month, weekly two days off every two weeks, and weekly two days off once a month. - (3) System where employees have more than two days off every week refer to such as a system some type of weekly three days off. - 3.
-Annual vacation with pay - (1) Annual vacation with pay refers to vacation specified in Labor Standards Law, Article 39.

-- (2) Grant day is the number of holidays actually given to the worker in that year or fiscal year, excluding balance brought forward from the previous year. - (3) Acquired day is the number of holidays actually used by the worker in the given period. - 4.
+- 2. Weekly day off system - (1) Weekly one day off or weekly one and a half day off - a) Weekly one day off refers to a system where employees have weekly one day off (for example, every Sunday is off). - b) Weekly one and a half day off refers to a system where employees have weekly one day off and almost half day off (for example, Sunday is off and Saturday afternoon is off every week). - (2) Some type of weekly two days off - a) Perfect weekly two days off refers to a system where employees have weekly two days off. - b) System where employees have less than two days off every week refers to a system weekly two days off three times a month, weekly two days off every two weeks, and weekly two days off once a month. - (3) System where employees have more than two days off every week refer to such as a system some type of weekly three days off. - 3.
+Annual vacation with pay - Annual vacation with pay refers to vacation specified in Labor Standards Law, Article 39. - (2) Grant day is the number of holidays actually given to the worker in that year or fiscal year, excluding balance brought forward from the previous year. - (3) Acquired day is the number of holidays actually used by the worker in the given period. - 4.
 Retirement age systems - (1) Employment extended system refers to a system that maintains the compulsory retirement age as is but continues employment of people who have reached the age without forcing them to retire. - (2) Re-hiring system refers to a system that has persons who have reached the compulsory age temporarily retire and then re-hires them. - 5.
-Wage system - (1) Overtime work means working hours that employees are forced to work beyond the statutory working hours (8 hours per day, 40 hours per week) - (2) Achievement evaluation system refers to a system that evaluates labour value (level of contribution) against workers' achievements and output based on a fixed method(e.g., method that establishes evaluations criteria [for example, three-step evaluation, five-step evaluations, etc] for individual evaluation components, selects the classification of these criteria, and then indicates or ranks performance). - (3) Yearly wage refers to a method of determining wages by year
+Wage system - (1) Wage form - a) Fixed amount system means a method of determining basic pay by a certain period of time (hours,